Stay up to date

 Since cloud technology has provided an alternative to almost every physical or digital solution, the topic of discussion here will be a comparative analysis between a physical asset and its cloud alternative, more specifically an on-site Active Directory and Azure Active Directory.

-But first, most importantly, let us have a brief look at what Active Directory actually is and then explore what this identity solution has on offer.
+But first, most importantly, let us have a brief look at what Active Directory actually is, security of active directory and then explore what this identity solution has on offer.

 Microsoft Active Directory